joeriexelmans/ebook-viewer/README.md

 # Why this fork?

-Even in the light of the awful code quality of the original application, I liked the simplicity of the interface a lot.
-No other Linux EPUB reader could beat it, in my opinion.
- - Some readers have too many features (like a "book library" in Calibre and Bookworm).
- - Others are completely outdated or have an ugly, difficult to use interface (FBreader)
+What I liked about the original application is the simplicity of the interface.
+An EPUB is just a ordered list of HTML files and the original application just displayed those files and let you navigate between them with a side panel.
+Other Linux EPUB readers typically try to do too much and get "in the way":
+ - In Calibre, there's no way to just open a file and read it.
+You have to import it into your library, as a result the file actually gets copied to another folder, etc.
+ - Bookworm is simpler but there is no way to show the book and navigation at the same time.
+Also, too many animations.
+ - FBreader is outdated (hasn't seen development in like 10 years) and also, no navigation panel.
+ - It looks like Evince (GNOME's PDF reader) is getting simple EPUB support along the lines of this application.
+But it doesn't quite look 'finished' and I don't want to dive in the codebase of an application that has been around for so long.

 # Changes made

- - Chapter data is correctly shown in a tree view (as opposed to a list view).
+ - Chapter data is correctly parsed from the EPUB and is shown in a tree view (as opposed to a list view).
 Evidence:

 ![Icon](https://i.imgur.com/0Q1O3qj.png)